pd-l2ork/pd/README.md

   * status: no work done on this yet
 * writing small audio/visual Pd games or demos to include in the next release
   * skills needed: ability to write Pd programs
   * status: I wrote a little sprite-based game that will ship with the next version of Pd-L2Ork.
-In it, the character walks around in an actual Pd diagram shoots at the objects to progress, and to make realtime changes to the music.
+In it, the character walks around in an actual Pd diagram shoots at the objects to progress, and to make real-time changes to the music.
     What I'd like is to include a new, smallish game with each release that has a link in the Pd console.
 It can be a little demo or game, just something fun that shows off what can be done using Pure Data.
 * porting Pd-L2Ork's graphical user interface from Tcl/Tk to Qt.
   * skills needed: knowledge about Qt5/QML, threading, and Pd's core design